Tuuleh/getting-started/docs/tutorial/what-next/index.md

 ## Container Orchestration

-Running containers in production is tough.
-You don't want to log into a machine and simply run a `docker run` or `docker-compose up`.
-Why not?
-Well, what happens if the containers die?
+Running containers in production is not so hard, but you can't just use `docker-compose` in production.
 How do you scale across several machines?
 Container orchestration solves this problem.
-Tools like Kubernetes, Swarm, Nomad, and ECS all help solve this problem, all in slightly different ways.

-The general idea is that you have "managers" who receive **expected state**.
-This state might be "I want to run two instances of my web app and expose port 80."
-The managers then look at all of the machines in the cluster and delegate work to "worker" nodes.
-The managers watch for changes (such as a container quitting) and then work to make **actual state** reflect the expected state.
+You sould just learn yourself some Kubernetes, for great good!

 ## Cloud Native Computing Foundation Projects